Three scenarios for the post-COVID world of work

 You must also have cleaning, hand washing and hygiene procedures in place and should communicate this with workers, screens should also be fitted where staff are unable to maintain a safe distance apart.

 It’s equally important to mentally prepare staff for returning to the workplace after months spent at home.
-Aim to mitigate anxiety by reassuring your staff, firstly by telling them the steps you’ve taken to protect them, and secondly by completing the likes of return to work interviews and health questionnaires, which can help make employees feel more at ease.
+Aim to mitigate anxiety by reassuring your staff, firstly by telling them the steps you’ve taken to protect them, and secondly by completing return to work interviews and health questionnaires, helping to make employees feel more at ease.

 Take the time to know how your staff feel about returning to work, so you can address each of their concerns.
 After all, a happy, healthy workforce is good for business.